 Discussion

-The Solanaceae family, which includes plants, such as tomatoes, potatoes, and huckleberries, is a diverse and important family of plants, especially in terms of food and other uses.
-These plants are among the most valuable crops after the major cereal grains rice, wheat and corn (Svobodová and Kuban, 2018).
+The Solanaceae family, which includes plants such as tomatoes, potatoes, and huckleberries, is a diverse and important family of plants, especially in terms of food and other uses.
+These plants are among the most valuable crops after the major cereal grains rice, wheat, and corn (Svobodová and Kuban, 2018).
 Plant pathogenic microbes cause substantial yield losses in several economically important crops, including tomato, potato and huckleberry (Rasul et al., 2019).
 Late blight, which is caused by Phytophthora infestans (Mont.) de Bary is an important disease in potato (Solanum tuberosum L.) and tomato (Lycopersicon esculentum Mill.).
 In the tropical highlands of Cameroon, this pathogen affects garden huckleberry (Solanum scabrum Mill.), tomatoes and potatoes (Fontem et al., 2005).
 Other infections that are prevalent in these crops include early blight (caused by Alternaria solani), tomato spotted wilt virus, whitefly and caterpillar infections, among others (Naalden et al., 2021 ; Schmey et al., 2024 ; Rebecca C., 2024).
 Most of these infections are usually controlled by the use of fongicides, and insecticides, etc. On the other hand, the quality control of these crops is ensured by the use of synthetic fertilizers.
 Noteworthy, quality control in agriculture involves various practices, including seed selection, pest and disease management, and post-harvest handling (Tudi et al., 2021).

 In view of the importance and economic contribution of potato, tomato and huckleberry farming in the Western Region of Cameroon, the present study aimed to characterize the occurrence and prevalence of diseases affecting tomato, potato, and huckleberry as well as their management by using fertilizers and pesticides.
 To this end, an ethnobotanical survey was conducted in eight districts located in three different divisions of the Western Region of Cameroon, to identify the types of diseases that affect tomato, potato and huckleberry, their occurrence and severity, and to unravel farming practises, such as the use of fertilizers, pesticides.
 Moreover, the demographic information of the respondents was also recorded.
 Tomato and potato farming demographics vary, but generally show a higher representation of males.
 Perez et al. (2015) attributed the more involvement of men than women in farming a number of crops to the fact that women control less land than men, have less access to common property resources, as well as to cash to obtain goods or services (Perez et al., 2015).
 Doss et al. (2018) partially agree with this assertion and believe that these claims are myths that are not based on sound empirical evidence and that the concept behind the statement are not straightforward, even though there is a truth that women control fewer resources than those required to fulfill their responsibilities to ensure food and nutrition security for themselves and their families (Doss et al., 2015).
 In Sub-Saharan Africa and Asia, nationally representative data demonstrate that women own substantially less land, even though sex-separated data on land ownership is still very limited (Doss et al., 2015, Kieran et al., 2015).
 Perhaps, this assertion from Doss et al. (2015) makes sense ever since huckleberry producers were dominated by females than their male counterparts in this study.
 While some studies suggest women tend to be more at risk-averse, other research indicates that gender differences in risk aversion might not be as significant as initially thought (Ddamulira et al., 2021).